Matbo77/Inverted_Pendulum_on_a_Cart_Control_Law_Performance_Study/README.md

 ### 5. **Feedback linearization**

 - Transformes the nonlinear control system into an equivalent linear control system by a proper choice of input.

+### 6. **Nonlinear MPC**

+- This solves an MPC optimization problem which takes into account the nonlinear dynamics of the inverted pendulum.

 ---